ZeSly/blackbox-tools/Readme.md

    --kml-track-modes        Generate different track for each active RC modes along the flight --kml-min <infos>        Generate a placemark for the minimum value of the specified infos, need the corresponding infos in --kml-infos
    --kml-max <infos>        Generate a placemark for the maximum value of the specified infos, need the corresponding infos in --kml-infos
+   --kml-color <info>       Add a track with colors corresponding to <info> value.

    --simulate-current-meter Simulate a virtual current meter using throttle data --sim-current-meter-scale   Override the FC's settings for the current meter simulation